 Is a stress-free life possible in Metro Manila?
 A long line of studies has associated city living with a higher risk of developing mental health problems such as depression and anxiety.
 “A number of factors, including elements of social environment (such as inequality and isolation) and physical stressors (such as pollution and noise) could explain how the city erodes well-being,” according to Scientific American.

 Condo renting in the Philippines offers a reprieve from the toxicity of city life.
-Most condo communities are located near transportation networks, cutting short daily commutes.
-Moreover, DMCI Homes ensures a safe and secure environment, features packets of nature, and provides amenities for stress-relieving activities.
+Most condo communities are located near transportation networks, cutting short daily commutes. if you want to know the best condo in Manila then DMCI Homes ensures a safe and secure environment, features pockets of nature, and provides amenities for stress-relieving activities.

 Explore 10 stress-busting activities you can try to boost your mental health.